Definition of MOQ

 Big Factory = Poor Fit for Startups

-With such heavy competition and tiny margins in the apparel factory business, then you can easily imagine that it could take quite a few pieces at a significant markup to be able to cover the costs of operating the whole company.
+The garment industry faces heavy competition and tiny margins.
+So you can easily imagine that it could take quite a few pieces at a significant markup to be able to cover the costs of operating the whole company.
 Many start-up fashion designers don’t make that connection at first.
 They’ll often come in asking for both the minimum size order and the best price.
-Not only that, but they’ll also expect the apparel manufacturer to produce prototypes and samples either free of charge or very cheaply.
+Then they’ll also expect the apparel manufacturer to produce free prototypes and samples.

 If you add the cost of all the staffing and the overhead, plus add the cost of developing and sampling the product, the costs add up quickly.
 It would require a huge order volume to cover the costs of all these services.
 A high MOQ, then, is a simple way of filtering out the smaller clients who may need more services than they are able to pay for.
 This also explains why many designers and smaller labels feel ignored by these larger factories.
 It seems like poor customer service, but in reality there’s a very real possibility that they may just be trying to scare you off.
 For most smaller clients, this factory approach to developing a new fashion line is just not going to be feasible.

-To solicit a realistic bid from a manufacturer, the product development process should be complete.
-A fashion label should be ready to meet the MOQ and able to move forward with an order when soliciting a quote from an apparel manufacturer.
+To expect a realistic bid from a manufacturer, the product development process should be complete.
+A fashion label should be ready to meet the MOQ.
+They should be able to move forward with an order if they receive a fair quote from an apparel manufacturer.
 If you’re not ready, then you may end up burning a bridge you might later wish you hadn’t.
 The second approach is much more likely to succeed…

 The Fashion Development Agency Approach